 This section describes the existing environment values that may be affected by noise and vibration from the proposal.
-Environmental values and acoustic objectives for noise sensitive receptors are defined in the Environmental Protection (Noise) Policy 2008.

-If the proposed activity could adversely impact on the noise environment, baseline monitoring should be undertaken at a selection of sensitive receptors affected by the proposal.
+If the proposed activity could adversely impact on the noise environment, baseline monitoring should be undertaken at a selection of sensitive sites affected by the proposal.
 Sensitive receptors are defined in the Environmental Protection (Noise) Policy 2008.
-The locations of sensitive receptors should be identified on a map at a suitable scale.
+An assessment of the variation in background noise levels due to seasonal variations is required.
+The locations of sensitive sites should be identified on a suitably-scaled map.
 The results of any baseline monitoring of noise and vibration in the proposed vicinity of the proposal should be described.

 Sufficient data should be gathered to provide a baseline for later studies.
-The daily variation of background noise levels at nearby sensitive receptors should be monitored and reported in the EIS, with particular regard given to detailing variations at different periods of the night.
-Monitoring methods should adhere to accepted best practice methodologies, relevant DERM guidelines and Australian standards, and any relevant requirements of the Environmental Protection Regulation 2008 and the Environmental Protection (Noise) Policy 2008.
+The daily variation of background noise levels at nearby sensitive sites should be monitored and reported in the EIS, with particular regard given to detailing variations at different periods of the night.
+Monitoring methods should adhere to accepted best practice methodologies, relevant DERM guidelines and Australian Standards, and any relevant requirements of the Environmental Protection Regulation 2008 and the Environmental Protection (Noise) Policy 2008.

-Comment should be provided on any current activities near the proposal area that may cause a background level of ground vibration (for example: major roads, quarrying activities etc.).
+Comment should be provided on any current activities near the proposal area that may cause a background level of ground vibration (for example: major roads, quarrying activities, etc).

 This section defines and describes the objectives and practical measures for protecting or enhancing environmental values from impacts by noise and vibration, describes how nominated quantitative standards and indicators may be achieved for noise and vibration management, and how the achievement of the objectives will be monitored, audited and managed.
-The assessment of noise impacts should include matters raised in the document The Health Effects of Environmental Noise - Other than Hearing Loss published by the enHealth Council, 2004 (or later editions), ISBN 0 642 82304 9.
+The assessment of noise impacts should include matters raised in the document The Health Effects of Environmental Noise-Other than Hearing Loss published by the enHealth Council, 2004 (or later editions), ISBN 0 642 82304 9.

 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
 The potential environmental harm of noise and vibration at all potentially sensitive receptors should be quantified in terms of objectives, standards and indicators to be achieved.
 Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
-The assessment should also include environmental impacts on terrestrial fauna and avifauna, including migratory species.
-The assessment must include an assessment of noise on any nearby protected areas, which are defined as a sensitive receptor in the EPP (Noise).
-The assessment of impacts on protected areas should address not only the amenity of the areas as required by the EPP (Noise), but also the impacts on fauna.
+The assessment should also include environmental impacts on terrestrial and marine animals and avifauna, particularly migratory species.
 Proposed measures for the minimisation or elimination of impacts should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.

-Information should be supplied on blasting that might cause ground vibration or fly-rock on, or adjacent to, the site, with particular attention given to places of work, residence, recreation, worship and general amenity.
+Information should be supplied on blasting, which might cause airblast overpressure, ground vibration or fly rock, on or adjacent to the site, with particular attention given to places of work, residence, recreation, worship and general amenity.
 The magnitude, duration and frequency of any vibration should be discussed.
 A discussion should be provided of measures to prevent or minimise environmental nuisance and harm.
-Reference should be made to the DERM Guideline: Noise and Vibration from Blasting.
+Blasting noise and vibration limits are provided in section 61 of the Environmental Protection Regulation 2008.
+Reference should also be made to the DERM quideline: Noise and Vibration from Blasting.